 The Role of Cutting Agents

-While research suggests that pure ecstasy can cause changes leading to addiction, most of the MDMA you buy from dealers is far from pure.
+While research suggests that pure ecstasy can cause changes leading to addiction, the MDMA you buy from dealers may not be pure.
 And the things they add could make your next dose more dangerous and addictive.

-In samples of drugs sold as Molly in 2023, less than 18 percent contained only MDMA.
-In fact, about 3 percent contained nothing at all.
-Most samples were contaminated with other substances, such as methamphetamine, cocaine, and PCP.
+The organization Erowid asks users to submit test samples of the drugs they buy on the street.
+In samples of drugs sold as Molly in 2023, just 27.2% percent contained only MDMA.
+In fact, about 3% contained no MDMA at all.
+Some samples were contaminated with other stimulants, with ecstasy-like chemicals, or with psychedelic drugs.

 When dealers add other stimulants to ecstasy, you may not notice the difference.
 You’ll still feel energetic, connected to other people, and ready to party the night away.
 Similar substances are very hard for users to detect, even when they’re very experienced with drugs.

 But these additives have known addictive qualities.
-For example, methamphetamine is considered highly addictive.
+For example, the National Institute on Drug Abuse considers methamphetamine highly addictive.
 As soon as the drug wears off, severe cravings begin.
 Some people go on meth binges, taking multiple doses over a short period and developing dependence in short order.
 If ecstasy is laced with methamphetamine, this can occur quickly.

 The tainted dose of MDMA you take could be spiked with these additives, ensuring your dealer has a repeat customer.
 There’s no way to know what’s inside the drug you take or how it will affect you.